 Less than Significant Impact.
 Sewage from the project site goes to the Hyperion Treatment Plant (HTP), which the City of Glendale has access to through the Amalgamated Agreement.
 The HTP has a dry-weather design capacity of 450 million gpd and is currently operating below that capacity, at 362 million gpd.
 As a result, adequate capacity exists to treat the proposed project-generated effluent.
 Therefore, the proposed project would not require the expansion or construction of sewage treatment facilities.
+The applicant will be required to pay any applicable sewer facility charge or City sewer capacity fees associated with the project.
 No significant impact would result with regard to impacts to the available sewage treatment capacity.